Deformations of some local Calabi-Yau manifolds

+\begin{theorem} With notation and assumptions as above, let $t$ be a general element of $ \mathfrak{m}_{X,x}$ in the sense of Definition~\ref{definegeneral}, and assume that the divisor $S=(t)$ defined by $t$ has a simple elliptic or cusp singularity. \begin{enumerate} \item With $(\pi^*t) = E_0+\sum_{i\geq1}a_iE_i$, we have $a_i = 1$ for all $i$.
+Hence

-\item[\rm(ii)] If the general hypersurface section of $X$ passing through $x$ is simple elliptic, then $E$ is of Type II. \item[\rm(iii)] If the general hypersurface section $S$ of $X$ passing through $x$ is simple elliptic, then all components of $E$ are rational or elliptic ruled.
-If the general hypersurface section $S$ of $X$ passing through $x$ is a cusp, then all components of $E$ are rational and every component of a double curve $D_{ij}$ is a smooth rational curve.
-(The proof gives much more detailed information about this case.) \end{enumerate} \end{theorem} \begin{proof} We begin with two lemmas.
+\item If the hypersurface section of\, $X$ defined by $t$ is simple elliptic, then $E$ is of Type II.
+In particular, all components of\, $E$ are rational or elliptic ruled. \item If the hypersurface section of\, $X$ defined by $t$ is a cusp, then all components of\, $E$ are rational and every component of a double curve $D_{ij}$ is a smooth rational curve. $($The proof gives much more detailed information about this case.$)$ \end{enumerate} \end{theorem} \begin{proof} We begin with two lemmas.

-\begin{lemma} Let $S$ be the germ of a simple elliptic singularity or a cusp singularity, with singular point $x$, and let $p\colon \widetilde{S} \to S$ be a birational morphism such that $\widetilde{S}$ is normal, $p^{-1}(x)$ is a curve, i.e.\ has dimension one, and $K_{\widetilde{S}} =\scrO_{\widetilde{S}}(-D_0)$, where $D_0$ is an effective nonzero Weil divisor whose support is contained in $p^{-1}(x)$. \begin{enumerate} \item[\rm(i)] If $S$ is simple elliptic, $D_0$ is a (reduced) smooth elliptic curve, $S$ is Gorenstein, and $D_0$ is a Cartier divisor with $D_0^2< 0$. \item[\rm(ii)] If $S$ is a cusp, then $D_0$ is a reduced cycle of smooth rational curves, or an irreducible nodal curve. \end{enumerate} \end{lemma} \begin{proof} First consider the simple elliptic case.
+\begin{lemma} Let $S$ be the germ of a simple elliptic singularity or a cusp singularity, with singular point $x$, and let $p\colon \widetilde{S} \to S$ be a birational morphism such that $\widetilde{S}$ is normal, $p^{-1}(x)$ is a curve, \textit{i.e.} has dimension $1$, and $K_{\widetilde{S}} =\scrO_{\widetilde{S}}(-D_0)$, where $D_0$ is an effective nonzero Weil divisor whose support is contained in $p^{-1}(x)$. \begin{enumerate} \item If\, $S$ is simple elliptic, then $D_0$ is a $($reduced$)$ smooth elliptic curve, $S$ is Gorenstein, and $D_0$ is a Cartier divisor with $D_0^2< 0$. \item If\, $S$ is a cusp, then $D_0$ is a reduced cycle of smooth rational curves or an irreducible nodal curve. \end{enumerate} \end{lemma} \begin{proof} First consider the simple elliptic case.